knyete/Micropython-scheduler/README.md

 There are five driver libraries.
 Items 2-5 inclusive use usched.
  1. usched.py The scheduler
  2. switch.py Support for debounced switches.
- 3. pushbutton.py Pushbutton supports logical value, press, release, long and double click callbacks.
+ 3. pushbutton.py Supports callbacks on press, release, long click and double click.
- 4. lcdthread.py Support for LCD displays using the Hitachi HD44780 controller chip.
+ 4. lcdthread.py Supports LCD displays using the Hitachi HD44780 controller chip.
  5. delay.py A simple retriggerable time delay class.

-Test/demonstration programs
+Test/demonstration programs.
+The first two produce the most interesting demos :)
  1. ledflash.py Flashes the onboard LED's asynchronously.
+ 2. polltest.py A thread which blocks on a user defined polling function.
+Needs a board with an accelerometer.
- 2. roundrobin.py Demonstrates round-robin scheduling.
+ 3. roundrobin.py Demonstrates round-robin scheduling.
- 3. irqtest.py Demonstrates a thread which blocks on an interrupt.
+ 4. irqtest.py Demonstrates a thread which blocks on an interrupt.
- 4. subthread.py Illustrates dynamic creation and deletion of threads.
+ 5. subthread.py Illustrates dynamic creation and deletion of threads.
- 5. lcdtest.py Demonstrates output to an attached LCD display.
+ 6. lcdtest.py Demonstrates output to an attached LCD display.
- 6. polltest.py A thread which blocks on a user defined polling function.
  7. instrument.py The scheduler's timing functions employed to instrument code.
  8. pushbuttontest.py Demo of pushbutton class.
+ 9. pause.py Demo of threads controlling each other.

 # Usage